 What is child support in Texas?

-Simply put, when parents live together it is much simpler to have those parents share the responsibilities of raising the child.
-Whether or not the parents are married doesn't enter into the equation. living in the same home as your child other parent makes it a lot easier for you to be able to coordinate who is going to pay what and from what resources our sums of money going to be pulled to pay for things like school clothes, medicine, food and all the other essentials of life.
+When parents live together, it is much simpler to have those parents share the child's responsibilities.
+Whether or not the parents are married doesn't enter into the equation.
+Living in the same home as your child other parent makes it a lot easier for you to be able to coordinate who is going to pay what and from what resources our sums of money going to be pulled to pay for things like school clothes, medicine, food and all the other essentials of life.
 There are checks and balances in place when all the relevant parties are living under the same roof.

-However, once parents get into a situation where they're living in separate households, due to a divorce or due to an ending of the nonmarital relationship, then we run into a situation where paying for a child's essentials becomes a little bit more complex.
-At the very least you are not able to discuss these costs over dinner every night and in some cases, you may not even be on speaking terms with your child's other parent.
-Add to this the disparity in times of possession of your child and you can easily run into a situation where one parent ends up shouldering more of the burden as far as the costs of raising the child 1 compared to the other parent.
+However, once parents get into a situation where they're living in separate households due to a divorce or an ending of the nonmarital relationship, we run into a situation where paying for a child's essentials becomes a little more complex.
+At the very least, you are not able to discuss these costs over dinner every night, and in some cases, you may not even be on speaking terms with your child's other parent.
+Add to this the disparity in times of possession of your child, and you can easily run into a situation where one parent ends up shouldering more of the burden as far as the costs of raising the child 1 compared to the other parent.

 This is where child support comes in.
-Child support serves two real purposes as far as I can tell.
-The first purpose that child support serves is that it puts you and your Childs another parent in a situation where you have skin in the game so to speak.
+Child support serves two real purposes, as far as I can tell.
+The first purpose that child support serves is that it puts you and your Child's other parents in a situation where you have skin in the game, so to speak.
 By this, I mean that you have something committed to raising your child other than good intentions and the income and resources you provide when you are with your child.
-It is only fair that both you and your child other parents contribute to the raising of your child.
-Without child support, everyone would have to trust the other person to be able to provide in a way that is fair for their child's well being.
+It is only fair that both you and your child other parents contribute to raising your child.
+Without child support, everyone would have to trust the other person to provide in a way that is fair for their child's well-being.

-The second purpose that child support serves, from the perspective of the state of Texas, is that both parents should be contributing to the upbringing of their child.
-Children benefit from having a relationship with both parents and child support puts this theory into practice.
-A mistake does not want the primary conservator of a child to bear the burden of paying for the majority of the costs associated with raising the child.
+The second purpose that child support serves, from the perspective of Texas, is that both parents should be contributing to their child's upbringing.
+Children benefit from having a relationship with both parents, and child support puts this theory into practice.
+A mistake does not want the child's primary conservator to bear the burden of paying for the majority of the costs associated with raising the child.
 As such, the state of Texas Natalie provides guidelines for child support but also assists in collecting child support.

 The possessory conservator pays child support to the primary Conservator.
-The reason why this is is that the primary conservator will typically have your child more frequently than the possessory conservator.
-As such, it will be expected that he or she would end up paying for more costs associated with raising your child.
-To help equalize the burdens between you and your child's primary Conservatory you will be asked to pay child support in your divorce or child custody case.
+This is because the primary conservator will typically have your child more frequently than the possessory conservator.
+As such, it will be expected that they will end up paying for more costs associated with raising your child.
+To help equalize the burdens between you and your child's primary Conservatory, you will be asked to pay child support in your divorce or child custody case.

-Depending on how many sources of income you have the calculation of child support can be much more complex than I just laid out for you in the preceding paragraph.
-However, most of us have fairly straightforward income situations in our home and this general rule of thumb that we just discussed applies well for those types of families.
-If you have specific questions about your calculation of child support then I would recommend you contact one of our attorneys to set up a free of charge consultation to discuss that matter today.
+Depending on how many sources of income you have, the child support calculation can be much more complex than I just laid out for you in the preceding paragraph.
+However, most of us have fairly straightforward income situations in our homes, and this general rule of thumb that we just discussed applies well for those types of families.
+If you have specific questions about your calculation of child support, then I would recommend you contact one of our attorneys to set up a free-of-charge consultation to discuss that matter today.

 How is child support going to be paid in your case?

-Now that we have a better idea of what child support is in the basis for paying child support we can discuss how child support is going to be paid in your case.
+Now that we have a better idea of what child support is in the basis for paying child support, we can discuss how child support will be paid in your case.
 The vast majority of Texas families where child support is relevant sees child support payments going from the possessory conservator to the primary conservator through the office of the attorney general's child support division.

-If something were to happen, and your ex-spouse were to suddenly demand child support payments from you that were already made directly to her you would be left in a situation where you would be relying upon your notations and recordkeeping to prove that these child support payments had been made successfully.
-You would be like a trapeze artist who was performing tricks at the circus without a net below you.
+If something were to happen, and your ex-spouse was to suddenly demand child support payments from you that were already made directly to her, you would be left in a situation where you would be relying upon your notations and recordkeeping to prove that these child support payments had been made successfully.
+You would be like a trapeze artist performing tricks at the circus without a net below you.
 The office of the attorney general's method of paying child support allows you to perform your act with the safety net.

-Next, it also puts you in a position where you have concrete knowledge of what your responsibilities are when it comes to paying child support.
-Recall in your pre-divorce or child custody days where your child's mother may have been able to ask you periodically for child support every month depending on what she estimates that months cost to before your child.
-From month to month this amount could change dramatically in some cases.
-You were left with having to negotiate on amounts with her and you were never sure as to what will be owed every month.
+Next, it also puts you in a position where you have concrete knowledge of your responsibilities when it comes to paying child support.
+Recall in your pre-divorce or child custody days where your child's mother may have been able to ask you periodically for child support every month depending on what she estimates that month's cost to before your child.
+From month to month, this amount could change dramatically in some cases.
+You were left with having to negotiate on amounts with her, and you were never sure what would be owed every month.

-Having a court order in place as well as having payments go through the office would be turning general takes this responsibility out of both of your hands.
-Instead of being susceptible to having to pay steadily increasing amounts of support for your child, you can have Peace of Mind knowing that not only is the amount of child support set but the method by which payments are made is set as well.
-If you have had problems in the past with getting child support agreed to and then received by your child's other parent then this method should be music to your ears.
+Having a court order in place and having payments go through the office would be turning general takes this responsibility out of both of your hands.
+Instead of being susceptible to having to pay steadily increasing amounts of support for your child, you can have Peace of Mind knowing that not only is the amount of child support set, but the method by which payments are made is set as well.
+If you have had problems in the past with getting child support agreed to and then received by your child's other parent, then this method should be music to your ears.

 How child support payments can come to an end

-We have spent a great deal of time today discussing what child support payments are and how to get them started in Texas.
-I'd like to close out today's blog posts by discussing what sort of circumstances may arise in your life or in that of your children that could see your child support obligation come to an end.
+Today, we have spent a great deal of time discussing what child support payments are and how to get them started in Texas.
+I want to close out today's blog posts by discussing what sort of circumstances may arise in your life or in that of your children that could see your child support obligation come to an end.
 It's not as if you don't like to support your children financially.
 You have dutifully paid child support as required for many years.
-However, you would much prefer to make those payments directly to your child rather than to have them go through your Co-parent.
+However, you would prefer to make those payments directly to your child rather than have them go through your Co-parent.
 The question remains: in what circumstances are you able to cancel your child support obligation?

 The obligation to pay child support typically ends when your child turns 18 or graduates from high school

 There are other circumstances in which your obligation to pay child support can come to an end that does not involve your child aging out of the process.
-For instance, your child can apply to become an emancipated individual which means that he or she would become financially independent and supportive of themself irrespective of any money from you.
-This could occur if your child were to leave home and live elsewhere, get married, or join the military before high school graduation.
-In this case, your child support obligation would end and he would simply follow the procedure outlined above to end the obligation with the court and your employer.
+For instance, your child can apply to become an emancipated individual, which means that they would become financially independent and supportive of themself irrespective of any money from you.
+This could occur if your child left home and lived elsewhere, married, or join the military before high school graduation.
+In this case, your child support obligation would end, and he would follow the procedure outlined above to end the obligation with the court and your employer.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan

-if you have any questions about the material contained in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
+if you have any questions about the material contained in today's blog post; please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultation six days a week in person, over the phone, and via video.
-These consultations are a great way for you to learn more about the world of Texas family law as well as the services that our law office can provide to you and your family as clients.
+These consultations are a great way for you to learn more about the world of Texas family law and the services that our law office can provide to you and your family as clients.